edofrederix/briscola/README.md

 From OpenFOAM, only the OpenFOAM library (libOpenFOAM.so) is linked.
 In turn, this library links against Pstream (libPstream.so).
-So only the OpenFOAM and Pstream libraries need to be compiled and in the `LD_LIBRARY_PATH` environment variable.
+So only the OpenFOAM and Pstream libraries need to be compiled and discoverable from your environment

 OpenMPI, FFTW and Eigen are required.
 OpenMPI should already be available through your OpenFOAM installation and is automatically used from that.
 The FFTW